Johanx22x/SharpBeat/README.md

 Welcome to SharpBeat repository!
-This project aims to provide a frontend application for a music streaming application using the F# programming language.
-It allows you to manage songs, albums, playlists, and more.
+This project aims to provide a frontend application for a music streaming application using the F# programming language and Avalonia framework.
+It allows you to manage songs and playlists.

-This is part of a project for my Programming Languages course at Costa Rica Institute of Technology.
+This application is hardcoded to work with [zSnails/plyr](https://github.com/zSnails/plyr) music server.
+As part of a project for my Programming Languages course at Costa Rica Institute of Technology.

 ![application](docs/app.png)